FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 **Determine who starts**

-- All players roll all three dice once and the player with highest sum starts the game.
+- All players roll their three dice and the player with highest sum starts the game.
 - If there is a draw, those players roll again until a starting player is determined.
 - The player that starts the game receives an additional stone.